-• If you don’t have health insurance but make too much money for Medicaid, Connect for Health Colorado can help you learn if you qualify for federal financial assistance to help lower the costs of your insurance.
+- If you don’t have health insurance but make too much money for Health First Colorado, Connect for Health Colorado can help you learn if you qualify for federal financial assistance to help lower the costs of your insurance.

-Am I eligible for Medicaid or Connect for Health Colorado?
+Do I qualify for Health First Colorado or Connect for Health Colorado?

 |APPROXIMATE MONTHLY INCOME to qualify for|